BUCKET

 NAME:

-ais evict - (alias for "bucket evict") evict one remote bucket, multiple remote buckets, or
+ais evict - (alias for "bucket evict") Evict one remote bucket, multiple remote buckets, or

-selected objects in a given remote bucket or buckets, e.g.:
+selected objects in a given remote bucket or buckets,

-- 'evict gs:' - evict all GCP buckets from the cluster;
+- evict gs: - evict all GCP buckets from the cluster;

-- 'evict gs://abc/images/' - same as above;
+- evict gs://abc/images/ - same as above;

-- 'evict gs://abc --template "shard-{0000..9999}.tar.lz4"' - evict the matching range (prefix + brace expansion);
+- evict gs://abc --template "shard-{0000..9999}.tar.lz4" - evict the matching range (prefix + brace expansion);

-- 'evict "gs://abc/shard-{0000..9999}.tar.lz4"' - same as above (notice double quotes)
+- evict "gs://abc/shard-{0000..9999}.tar.lz4" - same as above (notice BUCKET/TEMPLATE argument in quotes)

 USAGE:

-ais evict [command options] BUCKET[/OBJECT_NAME_or_TEMPLATE] [BUCKET[/OBJECT_NAME_or_TEMPLATE] ...]
+ais evict BUCKET[/OBJECT_NAME_or_TEMPLATE] [BUCKET[/OBJECT_NAME_or_TEMPLATE] ...] [command options]

 OPTIONS:

---list value comma-separated list of object or file names, e.g.:
+list Comma-separated list of object or file names, e.g.:

 --list 'o1,o2,o3'